EMDR Therapy

 My Training In EMDR

 I am trained in Eye Movement Desensitization and Reprocessing (EMDR) therapy.
-I attended Basic Training in EMDR which involves two weekends of training amounting to forty hours with Dr. Philip Manfield.
+I attended Basic Training in EMDR which involved two weekends of training amounting to forty hours.
 As a part of this training I also attended ten additional consult hours.

 I am currently working towards EMDR certification to further enhance my skills in providing comprehensive care with EMDR.
 Part of the certification process with EMDR is attending monthly individual and group consult meetings.